Chase Sapphire Preferred® Card vs. Chase Freedom Unlimited®

 United Airlines logo United Virgin Atlantic logo Virgin Atlantic

-To redeem the points or rewards on your Chase Freedom Unlimited® card, log in to your Ultimate Rewards® account, navigate to the “Earn/Use” tab on your home page, and choose the type of redemption you want.
+To redeem the points or rewards on this Chase card, log in to your Ultimate Rewards® account, navigate to the “Earn/Use” tab on your home page, and choose the type of redemption you want.
 The most popular options include:

 Cash Back: Redeem your points in the form of a statement credit towards your balance or receive a direct deposit into a bank account.